This year, the 16th Annual Greater Palm Springs Summit took place on Thursday, November 19, streaming live on KESQ.com.

 This year’s theme was “Becoming Essential.”
 The morning event revealed the annual economic report and forecast, and also showcased our region’s business attraction strategies and goals to mobilize a long-term sustainable effort to diversify and elevate the economy of Greater Palm Springs.

-The 15th Annual Greater Palm Springs Economic Summit promises to be one of the most insightful and enlightening conferences of 2019.
-Whether you’re a business leader in the region or looking into moving or expanding your business here, this year’s Summit program will demonstrate why Greater Palm Springs is one of the best places to work and live.
+Whether you are a business leader in the region whose business has been impacted by the pandemic, or you’re looking into moving or expanding your business here, this year’s Summit program demonstrated why Greater Palm Springs continues to be one of the best places to work and live.

 Keil is an Associate Professor and the former Chairman of the Faculty at the Robert Day School of Economics and Finance at Claremont McKenna College.
 Professor Keil is a Fellow at the Rose Institute of State and Local Government and a Research Associate at the Lowe Institute of Political Economy at CMC.
 He has a history of working on various aspects of business cycles and comparative economic performance (Journal of Macroeconomics, Oxford Economic Papers, Southern Economic Journal, and Canadian Public Policy).
 More recently, Keil has written papers on the employment effects of minimum wages and the recession of 2009.
 Both papers were listed among SSRN’s top 10 downloads in their respective categories.